 Brush the pastry with beaten egg and sprinkle liberally with demerara sugar.

-Bake at 400 F for 20 minutes, then lower the heat to 375 F and bake for another 20 minutes.
+7. Bake at 400°F for 20 minutes, then lower the heat to 375°F and bake for another 20 minutes.
 Cover the pastry with foil if it's getting too dark.

-Let the pie cool completely on a wire rack before slicing and serving, about 4 hours.
+8. Let it cool completely on a wire rack before slicing and serving, about 4 hours.
 Serve with vanilla ice cream.

 - Always use sour cherries.
-Canned sweet cherries just don't taste as good in a pie as the tart ones.
+Canned sweet ones just don't taste as good in a cherry pie as the tart ones.

 - Speed up the process by using canned cherries.
-It's much quicker and easier than pitting fresh cherries!
+It's much quicker and easier than pitting fresh ones!

 - Adjust the amount of almond extract to taste.
 It's always good to taste and see how you like it.